sfc-gh-gmullen/frosty-data-validation/README.md

 Once this strategy is defined for the business for a data load process then additional business specific data rules can then be applied.
 Again this would be a great place for additional tooling to come into play, but if our goal is to simplify the architecture footprint or there are constraints with procuring additional tools then consider the following methods as examples for moving forward.

 ### Method 1 - Dynamic Common Table Expression (CTE) from Business Rules
 Method 1 describes a stored procedure which is used to generate a Common Table Expression (CTE) for each of the business rules that are defined in the Validation Rules table.
 First a table is loaded with metadata about the Business Rule and the associated WHERE clause that will allow for the process to determine which rules fall outside the bounds defined by the rules.
 In the example provided we use Citibike Trips data that are leveraged as part of our online [Zero to Snowflake labs](https://s3.amazonaws.com/snowflake-workshop-lab/InpersonZTS_LabGuide.pdf).
-The data can be connected to via an External Stage to this S3 bucket URL (s3://snowflake-workshop-lab/citibike-trips).
+The data can be connected to via an External Stage to this S3 bucket URL [(s3://snowflake-workshop-lab/citibike-trips)](s3://snowflake-workshop-lab/citibike-trips).

 The example business rules that we will conduct are:
 * bike rides cannot exceed 24 hours
 * Riders cannot be older than 150 years old
 * The starttime must be a valid date and time

+The first step will to be to generate a table to hold all of our business rules found [here](Method1/validation_rules.sql).
+We write criteria against the base table that will be applied to the WHERE clause in the CTE.
+Second, the [Data Validation](Method1/validation_proc.sql) stored procedure(SP) will read the business rules tables.
+For each base table, the SP gathers the rule collection and for each rule a CTE is created.
+The CTEs are joined back to the base table with a Primary Key.
+The stored procedure has an optional PK field which will help for more efficient joins back to the base table, but if a PK does not exist then the procedure will generate an MD5 hash based on the data in a row for the purposes of the join.

+-table
+--rule

+The net result of the procedure is an error table dynamically generated with data points for each observation/row and its associated error column.

 **Pros**
 All business rules are kept in a single table repository.
 This centralizes all the rules and makes them easy to manage.
 Rules can be deprecated through a start/end date allowing them to naturally expire or manual obsolescence.